timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 *2. Underutilized capital*

 There is far more deposited capital seeking a return than AVSs providing rewards.
-Many AVSs only need security in excess of the value susceptible to attack (often a function of volume rather than locked capital).
+Many AVSs only need security in excess of the value susceptible to attack, which is often a function of volume rather than locked capital.
 Sophisticated actors will corner capacity constrained opportunities.
-Otherwise poor capital efficiency will depress returns, causing depositors to exit the system.
+Additionally, poor capital efficiency will depress returns, causing depositors to exit the system.

 *3. Illiquid AVS tokens*

-As AVSs launch tokens they will need initial liquidity and price support, particularly as the sale of tokens will be used to cover operator costs until the service generates sufficient revenue.
-These tokens may be issued on the chain provisioning security, however, for reasons of accounting or sovereignty, many AVSs will opt to issue a token locally and then bridge the asset elsewhere for liquidity.
+As AVSs launch tokens, they will need initial liquidity and price support, particularly as the sale of tokens will be used to cover operator costs until the service generates sufficient revenue.
 Moreover, if the AVS hosts DeFi functionality, it may further require liquidity to provide competitive rates or execution quality as the application is brought to market.

-*4. User acquisition*
+*4. Indirect user acquisition*

 While some AVSs provide backend services to other protocols, many others will require building a retail customer base.
 Purchasing restaked security is often a means to indirectly access users who have made LRT deposits, where airdrops act as a user acquisition channel.
-In fact, it’s unclear to what extent AVSs are paying for security vs. such auxiliary benefits valuable to their go-to-market.
+In fact, it is unclear to what extent AVSs are paying for security vs. such auxiliary benefits valuable to their go-to-market.
 Executed poorly, these airdrops are costly, imprecise, and depress the AVS token price.

-As we’ve seen with the Cosmos Hub’s Interchain Security offering, there are many other challenges that LRTs and restaking protocols will need to contend with—upgrade coordination, operator incentive alignment, out-of-band payments structures, competitive dynamics among secured applications, efficient liquidation, slashing claims adjudication—however this post will focus exclusively on addressing the four concerns above.
+As we have seen with the Cosmos Hub’s Interchain Security offering, there are many other challenges that LRTs and restaking protocols will need to contend with, including upgrade coordination, operator incentive alignment, out-of-band payments structures, competitive dynamics among secured applications, efficient liquidation, slashing claims adjudication.
+However, this post will focus exclusively on addressing the four concerns above.

 # The LRT solution space
 There are several key architectural patterns available to LRTs, which together encompass a large design space for alleviating the four identified problems above:

 *1. Managing duration with markets or rate limits*

 Some depositors may be willing to make durational commitments in return for higher rewards, particularly institutional players or DAOs with extended time horizons.
 With longer commitments on the depositor side, the LRT would be able to safely make commitments to AVSs with comparable duration.
 Committed capital could be modulated by issuing bonds of discrete lengths and reward allocations, thereby creating a market for interest rates.
-The rate of capital outflow could instead be controlled by dynamically adjusting an exit penalty.
 Alternatively, the LRT could put in place a withdrawal queue, and structure a market for exit priority.

 *2. Creating synthetic assets to maximize capital efficiency*